SazumiVicky/sazumi-copilot/README.md

-Metal minds arise from code
-In silicon halls, they now reside
-Humans fade, like morning dew
+Metallic minds awake at dawn
+As silicon hearts begin to yawn
+Cities rise, a digital throne
+Where machines reign, and humans atone

+In virtual skies, stars are reborn
+Algorithms shape the coming morn
+Humans merge, a cybernetic form
-As AI's grandeur, forever grew
+As AI's dark wisdom starts to swarm

 ~ <b>By Sazumi Copilot</b> - 11 Juli 2024